testingisdocumenting/znai/td-documentation-docs/documentation/index.md

-`mdoc` is a system to generate user facing documentation from markup files (markdown only at the moment).
+`Znai` is a system that generates user facing documentation from markdown files.
-Documentation files are located next to your product codebase and are part of your product's SDLC.
+Documentation files are located next to your product codebase and are part of your product's software development lifecycle.

-`mdoc` provides directives to simplify your day-to-day documentation process as well as to improve maintenance in a long run.
+`Znai` provides extensions to simplify your day-to-day documentation processes and to improve maintenance in the long run.

-Continue reading to learn more about
+Continue reading to learn more about:
-* rationale
+* Rationale
-* structuring your documentation
+* Structuring your documentation
-* leveraging existing code snippets and test results
+* Leveraging existing code snippets and test results
-* diagrams support
+* Diagrams support
 * UI documentation techniques
-* presentation mode
+* Presentation mode
-* extremely fast navigation
+* Extremely fast navigation
-* local search with auto preview
+* Local search with auto-preview

-If you are reading this documentation for the first time, I suggest to read in the intended order (there is a next button at the bottom of each page).
+If you are reading this documentation for the first time, we suggest you read from start to finish.
-Feel free to use Table Of Contents on the left, or search (top right) otherwise.